Artemisia absinthium: Uses

 Artemisia absinthium is claimed to have antifungal, neuroprotective, insecticidal, antimicrobial, anthelmintic, acaricidal, antimalarial, antidepressant, and hepatoprotective properties.

 It is an ingredient in the spirit absinthe, and is used for flavouring in some other spirits and wines, including bitters, bäsk, vermouth, and pelinkovac.
 As a folk medicine, it is claimed to counteract poor appetite and to treat various diseases such as Crohn's disease and IgA nephropathy.

 Wormwood was traditionally relatively common as a bittering spice in farmhouse brewing in Denmark, and to some extent Estonia.
 In 18th-century England, wormwood was sometimes used instead of hops in beer.
 According to Nicholas Culpeper, a stinking breath can be cured by "drinking a glass of Wormwood beer every morning".

+Historical sources describe the use of Artemisia absinthium as an anthelmintic and antiprotozoal remedy, with modern studies reporting antibacterial, antifungal, and antibiofilm activity of its extracts.
+Wormwood-based alcoholic preparations, including absinthe, were also prescribed as prophylaxis during the 19th-century French conquest of Algeria.

 Wormwood clippings and cuttings are added to chicken nesting boxes to repel lice, mites, and fleas.
 Bailen et al. 2013 and Gonzalez-Coloma et al. 2013 find the unique terpenoids of the Gonzalez-Coloma chemotype make this strain especially promising for insect control.
 As of 2020 a company named EcoflorAgro is investing heavily into increasing the planted area of this strain, hoping to commercialize it to a degree attempted but never achieved due to unreliable supply for other botanical insecticides before.

 Toxicity

 Most chemotypes of A. absinthium contain (−)-α- and/or (+)-β-thujone, though some do not. (−)-α-Thujone by itself is a GABA_{A} receptor antagonist that can cause convulsions when administered in large amounts to animals and humans.
 However, there is only one case of documented toxicity of wormwood, in which a 31-year-old man drank 10 mL of steam-distilled pure volatile oil of wormwood, wrongly believing it was absinthe liqueur.
-Medicinal extracts of wormwood have not been shown to cause seizure or other adverse effects at usual doses.
+Medicinal extracts of wormwood have not been shown to cause seizures or other adverse effects at usual doses.
 Thujones have not been shown to be the cause of excessive doses' toxicity for any kind of wormwood extracts, including absinthe.

 Cultural history

 In the apocalyptic Book of Revelation ending the Bible, the star named "Wormwood" falls to earth and turns a third of its waters bitter.
-Similarly where the Biblical Hebrew word לענה (la'anah) appears in the Hebrew Bible, it is generally translated into English as "wormwood".
+Similarly where the Biblical Hebrew word לענה appears in the Hebrew Bible, it is generally translated into English as "wormwood".
 The word occurs nine times in the Hebrew Bible, seven times with the implication of bitterness and twice as a proper noun, in the Greek translation apsinthos, naming the physical meteor in its orbit, in Revelation 8:11.
 The English rendering "wormwood" additionally refers to the dark green oil produced by the plant, which was used to kill intestinal worms.